sanjayy2431/FindMaximum/README.md

 2. Use the sort() function or max() function or use the for loop to find the maximum mark.
 3. Return the maximum value
 ## Program:
+## Developed by: V.sanjay
+## Register number: 212223230188

-i)	# To find the maximum of marks using the list method sort.
+## i)	 To find the maximum of marks using the list method sort.
 ```
 #Program to mark the maximum of marks using the list method sort
-#Developed by: V.sanjay
-#Register number: 212223230188

 def max_marks(marks):
     marks.sort()